yellowme/juanitos/README.md

    1. [airbnb code style for js](https://github.com/airbnb/javascript)
 2. [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)

-NOTE: We do not use the airbnb and react styling rules, we only use the eslint rules that that prevent bugs.
+NOTE: We do not use the airbnb and react styling rules, we only use the eslint rules that prevent bugs.

 ## Code styling